New report underlines Scotland’s global wind FDI project potential

 This means Scotland will be a world top ten offshore wind market, with a project pipeline in the order of 37.6GW.
 And with 14 of these sites set to deliver up to 18GW of floating wind, plus the potential for a further 4GW to 5GW in the new Innovation and Targeted Oil and Gas (INTOG) decarbonisation round, Scotland is now the largest floating offshore wind market in the world.

-You can read more about this report opens in a new window on the fDI Intelligence website.
+You can read more about the report on the fDI Intelligence websiteopens in a new window.

 Scotland’s additional renewables opportunities